XavierJiezou/ChatGPT-Handwritten-Digit-Recognition/README.md

 This is a simple project for handwritten digit recognition using PyTorch.
 It includes a training script, an inference script with a graphical user interface (GUI), and a web page.
 ---
-*All the contents including the code are written by ChatGPT 3.5.*
+*All the contents including the README are written by ChatGPT 3.5.*

 ## Demo